What You Need to Know About : Cultural Contracts theory

-Cultural contracts theory was created by Ronald L. Jackson II in 2002 to respond to the ongoing discussion about identity negotiation throughout research in the humanities and social sciences.
-While it might seem obvious that this theory emanated from sociologist Charles W. Mills’s 1997 racial contracts treatise, the author was unaware of Mills’s work until nearly 3 years after the cultural contracts theory was established.
-The theory actually has its roots in Jean-Jacques Rousseau’s 1762 explication of the social contract, which was a moral and philosophical essay on the implications of national sovereignty and the maintenance of social order.
-This early document spawned a lot of debate about freedom, independence, autonomy, and citizen obligation to social order.
-The cultural contracts theory is aligned with Mills’s theory to the extent that it is aware of and responsive to power inequities that destabilize or imbalance interaction and ultimately instigate cultural identity negotiation.
+Cultural contracts theory, introduced by Ronald L. Jackson II in 2002, emerged as a response to ongoing discussions regarding identity negotiation within humanities and social sciences research.
+Although it may seem logical to assume that this theory was influenced by sociologist Charles W. Mills’s 1997 racial contracts treatise, Jackson was unaware of Mills’s work until approximately three years after formulating cultural contracts theory.
+Instead, its conceptual foundation lies in Jean-Jacques Rousseau’s 1762 discussion of the social contract, a philosophical and moral essay addressing the implications of national sovereignty and the preservation of social order.
+Rousseau’s work generated significant debate surrounding themes such as freedom, independence, autonomy, and citizens’ responsibilities to social structures.

 Littlejohn, Stephen W and Karen A.Floss.
 (2009).
 Encyclopedia of Communication Theory.USA:SAGE.654